PassingG/BiomGenerator_Picker/README.md

  ### In CoreSystem has Generate count, Smooth Count, Interval Time.

- Generate Count : How many upscailing biomMap.
+ Generate Count : How many upscailing biomeMap.

  Smooth Count : How many smooth algorithm will play.